Monthly Archives: October 2018

 Most coax cables fall into one of two categories, RG (Radio Guide) and LMR.
 No one is 100% sure what LMR actually stands for.
 It could stand for a term, someone’s name, or just be random letters.
 There are many rumors and theories for what LMR may mean but nobody really knows for sure.

 RG cables are labeled “RG#” with the number formerly standing for the diameter of the cable.
 For example, RG59 cable originally had a diameter of .059”.
 While these measurements have changed over the years, the names of the cables have stuck.
-There are many types
+There are many types of RG cables and this article will only review the most common variants.
+Typically, RG cables have a 50 or 75 ohm impedance.
+Some off-shoot cables have different impedance, but all the standard RG cables covered here will be one of those two.

 Telephone cords are one of the more basic types of cables.
 Phone cables have remained mostly the same over the years with a few small changes here and there.
 There is a little terminology to know that will tell you a bit more about your phone lines, such as how they are wired and what type of plastic connector is on the end of the cable.

 Phone cords come in two varieties, flat cords used to connect phones to the wall and coiled cords used for handset receivers.
 Flat cords will use either an RJ11 or RJ12 connector.
 These two connectors are the same size and look the same on the outside.
 On the inside, RJ11 will have four metal contacts for the internal wires inside the cable while RJ12 has six contacts.
 Since they are the same size, RJ12 is backwards compatible with RJ11.
-However, since RJ11 is the older of the two it is not compatible with R
+However, since RJ11 is the older of the two it is not compatible with RJ12.

 Audio and video cables go hand-in-hand, often being paired together.
 Some cables can even transmit audio and video on just one line.
 Over time a lot of new audio and video cables have been introduced, so the cable you need will often depend on the age of the equipment you are using.
 Most TVs, computers, and other devices can use multiple types of audio and video connections, so it is good to be able to identify them and know your options.